Laxmi-Dhungel/Magnificent-7-M7-stocks-analysis-volatility-trend-and-COVID-19-impact/README.md

 # Magnificent-7 (M7) stocks analysis-volatility,trend and COVID-19 impact

 Magnificent 7 comprises the 7 most influential technology stocks which are Apple, Microsoft, Google, Amazon, Nvidia, Meta and Tesla.
 The term was first used by Bank of America analyst Michael Hartnett to describe these stocks(1).
 These stocks have provided high returns and have become investor’s favorites in recent years(2).
-However, there are certain risks associated with these stocks such as overvaluation, future uncertainties, economic risks and regulations (3)(4)Hence, these risks and rewards need to be studied well for a secure investment.
+However, there are certain risks associated with these stocks such as overvaluation, future uncertainties, economic risks and regulations (3)(4).
+Hence, these risks and rewards need to be studied well for a secure investment.
 Although the past performance of a stock may not accurately predict how it will perform in the future, analyzing its trend, volatility and how it sustained in an adverse time can provide insights into these stock’s risks, rewards and resilience.
 In this report, I have analyzed the year-wise growth, monthly, quarterly and weekly trends and COVID-19 impact on these Magnificent 7 stocks.

 The data for the analysis was obtained from Kaggle(5).
 The data includes the information on volume and open, close, high, low and adjusted close prices of these M7 stocks from 01/01/2013 to 12/29/2022.
 The data was analyzed on tableau public.
 The COVID impact dates were categorized as pre-COVID (2013/1/1-02/02/2020), COVID (02/02/2020-04/01/2022) and post-COVID (04/01/2022-12/29/2022).
 The category was based on an article on COVID-19 recession in Wikipedia where it is described that COVID 19 recession began in February 2020 and recovery began is April 2022 (6).